5cript/nui-sftp/README.md

 - [x] Save / Delete Current Layout.
 - [x] Better number boxes.
 - [x] Number box value constraining.
-- [ ] Option to disable some warning boxes.
 - [ ] Number inputs have bad user feel, input validation should not insert valid numbers, but only indicate problems and then not save if its invalid.
 - [ ] Inheritance on lists and maps does not work.
+- [ ] Default settings are broken.

 ## SSH
 - [x] Keyboard interactive password auth.